The Need to Make Flying Safer

 In 1928, with the construction of an all new terminal and Control Tower at Croydon, the Air Ministry embarked on a bold and impressive new design for the tower.
-Imposing in size and with its square geometry, unusual amongst ATC Towers that are generally circular, it is striking in its restrained classical design that ingeniously houses many technical and operational functions that are not obvious to the onlooker.
-In sheer scale it is impressive.
-As well as the world’s tallest and biggest Control Tower at the time.
+Imposing in size and with its square geometry, unusual amongst ATC Towers that are generally circular, it is striking in its restrained neo classical design that ingeniously houses many technical and operational functions that are not obvious to the onlooker.
+In sheer scale it was impressive and was the world’s tallest and biggest Control Tower at the time.
 The Tower was 50 feet tall itself and stretched upwards to 80 feet overall including the aerial arrays installed on the tower’s roof.
-Constructed over four floors with three floors dedicated to supporting Air Traffic Control functions.
-Many Control Towers built after this did not surpass it in design complexity for many years.
+Constructed over four floors with three floors dedicated solely to supporting Air Traffic Control functions.
+Many Control Towers built after this did not surpass it in design, scale or complexity for many years.

 The descriptive term “Control Tower” originated to describe the timber structure at the first London Croydon Airport and its use can be traced back to 1920.
 The 1928 building was a step change improvement on the timber structure it replaced on the site and was designed around the operational experience gained by the first Air Traffic Controllers (originally known as Civil Aviation Traffic Officers- C.A.T.O.).
 It is interesting to note that Control Towers only became compulsory in 1944.

 The innovation of the London Airport Control Tower was to utilise height and a vertical construction and to give each level a clear function.
 The vertical nature and height of the Control Tower provided three technical advantages for the ATC functions:-

 - Clear 360 degree visibility of airborne air traffic, improved visual range and commanding view of airfield movements